 - Gayngst: In an interview, Merritt lamented that most of the gay men his age he knew had died of AIDS.

-- Gender-Blender Name: "Mike" in "Papa Was A Rodeo" is a woman.
+- Gender-Blender Name: According to Word of God, "Mike" in "Papa Was A Rodeo" is a woman.

 - Genre Roulette: 69 Love Songs contains nearly every genre of love song you can care to name.